Website Chat7 min readJanuary 2, 2026

 Why AI chatbots make things up

 How LLMs actually work.
 They predict the most likely next word based on patterns.
 When they don't have a clear answer, they don't say "I don't know" — they generate the most plausible-sounding response.
 Fine for creative writing.
-Catastrophic for customer support.
+Catastrophic for customer chat.

 Internet access makes it worse.
 Now it pulls from competitor sites, outdated blog posts, or irrelevant sources — and presents it confidently as your company's policy.

-The zero-hallucination architecture
+The no-made-up-answers architecture

 2. Source attribution.
 Every answer traces back to a specific document you uploaded.
 If something's wrong, you know exactly which source to fix.